v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 You will have to do the following:

--   Create†capabilities
+-   Create¬†capabilities

--   Assign†resource†to capabilities
+-   Assign¬†resource¬†to capabilities

 -   Assign capabilities to a resource